alokjkashyap/EthFlashCard/README.md

 EthFlashCard is blockchain based app for flash card payment like (Gift Cards) which can be redeemed later with a key and card Id.

 > Note: This is very basic implementation of my idea or in other words its the first concept draft.
 Will keep improving and adding feature.
+End goal is to develop a flashcard payment service to pay on-chain without any wallet.
 Feel free to contribute or suggest any changes.

 How it works: